elenderg/PAL-1000/instruções de compilação.md

 `Put the routine's next into a target routine.`

-`If the target routine is nil, abort with "You've defined an alternate wording here, but I'm not sure what you're rewording._" and the rider; exit.`
+`If the target routine is nil, abort with "You've defined an alternate wording here, but I'm not sure what you're rewording." and the rider; exit.`

 `Put the target routine's moniker into the routine's employs moniker.`